 - Reboot the Primary Site and new/old SQL Server to avoid any pending reboot instances.

-- Capture the logins from old SQL server by running the script and store the output in a notepad.
+- Capture the logins from the old SQL server by running the script and storing the output in a notepad.
 The user should be having the appropriate permission on the SQL to perform these actions(sysadmin preferred).

 ;WITH Logins AS ( SELECT prn.name PrincipalName ,prn.default_database_name ,rol.name RoleName FROM sys.server_principals prn LEFT OUTER JOIN sys.server_role_members mem ON prn.principal_id = mem.member_principal_id LEFT OUTER JOIN sys.server_principals rol ON mem.role_principal_id = rol.principal_id WHERE prn.is_disabled = 0 AND prn.type IN ('U','G') AND prn.name NOT LIKE @@SERVERNAME+N'%' ) SELECT N'USE [master];' AS CommandsToKeepAndRun UNION ALL -- Logins SELECT N'IF NOT EXISTS (SELECT name FROM sys.server_principals WHERE name = N'''+PrincipalName+N''') CREATE LOGIN ['+PrincipalName+N'] FROM WINDOWS WITH DEFAULT_DATABASE = ['+ISNULL(default_database_name,N'master')+N']; ' FROM Logins UNION ALL -- Server Roles SELECT N'IF ( SELECT ISNULL(rol.name,N''NULL'') FROM sys.server_principals prn LEFT OUTER JOIN sys.server_role_members mem ON prn.principal_id = mem.member_principal_id LEFT OUTER JOIN sys.server_principals rol ON mem.role_principal_id = rol.principal_id WHERE prn.name = N'''+PrincipalName+N''' ) != N'''+RoleName+N''' ALTER SERVER ROLE '+RoleName+N' ADD MEMBER ['+PrincipalName+N']; ' FROM Logins WHERE RoleName IS NOT NULL UNION ALL -- Server Permissions Extended: SELECT CASE prm.class WHEN 100 THEN prm.state_desc+' '+prm.permission_name+' TO ['+pal.name+'];' COLLATE SQL_Latin1_General_CP1_CI_AS WHEN 105 THEN prm.state_desc+' '+prm.permission_name+' ON ENDPOINT :: ['+(SELECT name FROM sys.endpoints WHERE endpoint_id = prm.major_id)+'] TO ['+pal.name+'];' COLLATE SQL_Latin1_General_CP1_CI_AS END FROM sys.server_permissions prm INNER JOIN sys.server_principals pal ON prm.grantee_principal_id = pal.principal_id AND pal.is_disabled = 0 AND pal.name NOT LIKE @@SERVERNAME+N'%' AND pal.type IN ('U','G') UNION ALL SELECT N'GO'; --Courtesy: Benjamin Reynolds--

-3. Stop the SCCM services on Primary site and take the DB backup to avoid any data loss.
+- 3. Stop the SCCM services on the Primary site and take the DB backup to avoid any data loss.

 a.
-Initiate the backup by right-clicking the SCCM database and selecting the tasks and then Back up.
+Initiate the backup by right-clicking the SCCM database and selecting the tasks and then Backing up.

 c.
-Select media option on the left and select the checkboxes for Verify backup when finished and Perform checksum before writing to media
+Select the media option on the left and select the checkboxes for Verify backup when finished and Perform checksum before writing to media.

 select command ,CAST(total_elapsed_time/1000.0/60.0 AS NUMERIC(8,2)) AS [Elapsed Min] ,CAST(estimated_completion_time/1000.0/60.0 AS NUMERIC(8,2)) AS [ETA Min] ,CAST(estimated_completion_time/1000.0/60.0/60.0 AS NUMERIC(8,2)) AS [ETA Hours] ,CAST(percent_complete AS NUMERIC(8,2)) AS [Percent Complete] from sys.dm_exec_requests where session_id = (select max(spid) from master.dbo.sysprocesses with (nolock) where cmd in ('RESTORE DATABASE','BACKUP DATABASE'))

-6. Add Primary site server as a member of Local Admin group of new SQL Server.
+6. Add the Primary site server as a member of the Local Admin group of the new SQL Server.
 It should be a direct member and not a member of any security group.
-This is must otherwise, DB move will fail.
+This is a must otherwise, the DB move will fail.

-7. Restore Database on new SQL Server.
+7. Restore the Database on the new SQL Server.
 I am using a SQL server 2017 on Windows Server 2016.

 8. Enable CLR